microsoft/ignite25-LAB560-building-declarative-agents-with-typespec-and-m365-agents-toolkit/lab/instructions/bonus.md

-# Bonus step - Enhance your agent's capability
+# Bonus Exercise: Add code interpreter capability to the agent

 ## Step 1: Add code interpreter capability to your agent